-The composite benchmark for the Fund currently includes the Barclays Capital U.S. Long Government Bond Index, the Barclays Capital U.S. Aggregate Bond Index, the S&P 500, the Morgan Stanley Capital International All Country World ex-USASM IMI Index, the Russell Small-Cap Completeness Index and the Bloomberg Roll Select Commodity Index, which are weighted based on the Fund's target allocations to the respective asset classes to which such benchmarks relate.
+The composite benchmark for the Fund currently includes the Barclays Capital U.S. Aggregate Bond Index, the Barclays Capital U.S. High Yield Very Liquid Index, the Barclays Capital 1-3 Year Government/Credit Index, the Barclays 1-10 Year U.S. Government Inflation Linked Bond Index, the S&P 500, the Morgan Stanley Capital International All Country World ex-USASM IMI Index, the Russell Small-Cap Completeness Index, the FTSE EPRA/NAREIT Global Developed Liquid Index and the Bloomberg Roll Select Commodity Index, which are weighted based on the Fund's target allocations to the respective asset classes to which such benchmarks relate.
 Inception to date performance for the Fund and Benchmark begins with first full month following stated inception date.
-This Fund's asset allocation is approximately at 25 years until retirement on the Allocation of Stocks and Bonds graph.
-See the Program Annual Disclosure Document (April 2018) as well as the attached Disclosure page.
+This Fund's asset allocation is at 5 years after retirement on the Allocation of Stocks and Bonds graph shown above.
+See the Program Annual Disclosure Document (April 2018) for more information, as well as the attached Disclosure page.
 Mercer Trust Company became trustee of the Fund effective September 4, 2015.